AkshataOntigodimath/PortfolioForge/README.md

 http://localhost/phpmyadmin
 ```

-Create the required MySQL database and import the provided `.sql` database file.
+Create the required MySQL database.

+Import the project's SQL database file if one is included in the repository.

+---

-### 6. Configure Database Connection
+## 6. Configure Database Connection

 Open: